nicolezattarin/Quantum-Cryptography-protocols/README.md

 To get the results one should follow the workflow that follows
 1. Preprocessing:  we keep only the events which have a coincidence between the heralded photon (channel 2) and the observed photon (either channel 3 or 4)
 * Run `coincidences.py` multiple times, passing as argument the path to the .mat file.
 This code generates the folder `coincidences`, where we store the time differences between the detection of a photon in channel 2 and either in 3 or 4;
 * Run `cleandata.py` multiple times, passing as argument the path to file in the `/coincidences` folder.
-This code generates the folder `coincidences`, where we store the time differences between the detection of a photon in channel 2 and either in 3 or 4;
+This code generates the folder `cleaned_data`, where we store events that are coincident within a given window, the default value is 3ns;
-2.
+2. Trusted QRNG: we use the measurements of a mixed and a pure D state on H/V basis to estimate the classical min-entropy.
+Run `trusted.py`.
+This code generates the files in the `results` folder with the computed probabilities, min-entropy and guessing probability.
+All quantities are presented with their propagated error
+3. Source-DI QRNG with uncertainty principle: